jruby/jruby/truffle/README.md

 implementations of Ruby.

-JRuby+Truffle is a project of [Oracle Labs](https://labs.oracle.com) and academic colloborators at the [Institut für Systemsoftware at Johannes Kepler University Linz](http://ssw.jku.at).
+JRuby+Truffle is a project of [Oracle Labs](https://labs.oracle.com) and academic collaborators at the [Institut für Systemsoftware at Johannes Kepler University Linz](http://ssw.jku.at).

 ## Authors